Vancouver, British Columbia – Travel Guide 2016

 There’s tons of great food and shopping in this area.
 Juniper is where you go for craft cocktails and late night eats.
 You MUST try their decadent cheese trays.
 I’d never had fish charcuterie but I’d kill to have it again!

 Granville Island is a peninsula and shopping district in Vancouver, British Columbia, Canada.
 It is located across False Creek from Downtown Vancouver, under the south end of the Granville Street Bridge.
 Granville Island is THE PLACE for great shopping in Vancouver.
 This tiny island is a tourists dream, everything you could want and more right at your finger tips.
 Following a hard core day a shopping, I needed a drink.
 Granville Island is home to two of the coolest places for spirits.
 Artisan Sakemaker and Liberty Distillery.

 Address: 1339 Railspur Alley, Vancouver, BC, Canada

 Artisan Sake maker, Masa Shiroki makes two things perfectly clear.
 Sake is not distilled alcohol and it is not similar to beer.
 “It is produced by fermentation.
 It is rice wine.”
-Shiroki, who lectures on sake for International Sommelier Guild courses, should know!
+Shiroki, who lectures on sake for

 Address: 1494 Old Bridge St, Vancouver, BC V6H 3S6, Canada